BASIC Programming Language

 Relational Expression

-Relational Expression is used for the comparison of two or more data items.
-BASIC relational operators are listed below:
+A relational expression is used for the comparison of two or more data items.
+These expressions evaluate to either true or false.

 Symbol Name